 Medulloblastomas might arise from the cerebellar vermis.
 The most likely origin of malignant cells in medulloblastomas is the external granular cerebellar layer.
 Some studies suggest that malignant cells in medulloblastomas arise from more than one cell of origin.

 The molecular alterations in medulloblastomas have an impact on the tumor’s progression and metastatic potential.
 Tumors that express the neurotrophin (NT3) and Trk C receptor are known to undergo apoptosis more often to have a favorable prognosis.
 Tumors that express the oncogenes ERBB2 and MYCC are more likely to spread and are associated with poor prognosis.

-Because medulloblastomas usually arise in the posterior fossa, cerebrospinal fluid passage obstruction is common.
+Because medulloblastoma usually arise in the posterior fossa, which has limited space, cerebrospinal fluid passage obstruction is common.
 Patients might develop hydrocephalus consequently.